josanua/php-photogallery-oop/README.md

 # php-photogallery-oop
-A custom CMS for a OOP PHP skills improvements
+A custom CMS for OOP PHP skills improvements